 Penn in the News

-Richard Gelles of the School of Social Policy and Practice suggests methods to best handle bad situations.
+Richard Gelles of the School of Social Policy and Practice discusses the cyclical nature of domestic violence.

 Margaret Stineman of the School of Medicine is profiled.

 Ingrid Olson of the School of Arts and Sciences comments on the correlation between attractiveness and success.

 Jack Guttentag of the Wharton School discusses a recently proposed House bill that seeks to limit broker incentives.

 Jeremy Siegel of the Wharton School discusses the U.S. economy with regard to new legislation affecting stocks.

 Camille Charles of the School of Arts and Sciences discusses the dynamics surrounding immigrants and minority citizens.